survivejs/webpack-book/manuscript/building/03_code_splitting.md

 });
 ```

-This creates separate chunks to a request.
-If you wanted only one, you would have to define an intermediate module to `import`.
+This creates separate bundles to request.
+If you wanted only one, you would have to use naming or define an intermediate module to `import`.

 T> Webpack provided support for `System.import` in the early versions of webpack 2 and it still does.
 The functionality has been deprecated and gets removed in webpack 3.
 Until then, you can use the functionality interchangeably.